Portland fishing community mourns the crew of the Emmy Rose

 Alan Tracy, president of Vessel Services, a fishing industry supplier in Portland, said the crew was experienced, and the Emmy Rose was a well-known boat on the Portland Fish Pier.
 Blethen, the captain, had a reputation as “very capable,” he said, and a long history in the local fishing industry.

-The crew loaded ice from Vessel Services on Wednesday and left Portland on Thursday for a multiday trip to catch groundfish such as haddock, pollack and redfish.
-Tracy said fishermen that spend days at a time at sea have a particular commitment and culture.
+The crew loaded ice from Vessel Services on Wednesday and left Portland on Thursday for a multiday trip to catch groundfish such as haddock, pollock and redfish.
+Tracy said fishermen who spend days at a time at sea have a particular commitment and culture.

 “Some of these guys come and go,” he said.
 “These were all fishermen that were all very much a part of the Portland fishing scene.”